wentaozhu/deep-mil-for-whole-mammogram-classification/README.md

 # deep-mil-for-whole-mammogram-classification

+The code is based on keras with theano backend.

 Please cite our paper

 Zhu, Wentao, Qi Lou, Yeeleng Scott Vang, and Xiaohui Xie.
 "Deep Multi-instance Networks with Sparse Label Assignment for Whole Mammogram Classification."
 MICCAI 2017.